Josef Ezr

 Josef Ezr (3 October 1923 – 2 November 2013) was a Czech basketball player.
-He was voted to the Czechoslovakian 20th Century Team in 2001.
+He was voted to the Czechoslovak 20th Century Team in 2001.

 National team career

-With the senior Czechoslovakian national team, Ezr competed in the men's tournament at the 1948 Summer Olympics, and the 1952 Summer Olympics.
+With the senior Czechoslovakia national team, Ezr competed in the men's tournament at the 1948 Summer Olympics, and the 1952 Summer Olympics.
 With Czechoslovakia, he also won the gold medal at the 1946 EuroBasket, and the silver medal at the 1947 EuroBasket.